astridx/meinblog/content/posts/joomla/41joomla-template-positionen.en.md

 Our template should dynamically display the Joomla content from components, modules and plugins at different positions.
 How module positions are integrated in the template is the topic of this chapter.<!-- \index{template!positions} -->

-## For the impatient

-Take a look at the changed programme code in the [Diff-Ansicht](https://github.com/astridx/boilerplate/compare/t35...t36)[^github.com/astridx/boilerplate/compare/t35...t36] and incorporate these changes into your development version.
+> For impatient people: Take a look at the changed programme code in the [Diff-Ansicht](https://github.com/astridx/boilerplate/compare/t35...t36)[^github.com/astridx/boilerplate/compare/t35...t36] and incorporate these changes into your development version.

 ## Step by step